tommyp/tommyp.org/src/routes/blog/the-safe.md

 I was sure to capitalise on this discovery by sharing it online.
 Straight away I posted it on Reddit and Twitter.
 The comments had the same thoughts that I had - what was in it?

 I tried to move it out from under the stairs, but it wouldn't budge.
-A couple of minutes with a crowbar moved it enough to shine a torch behind it and see that it was bolted to the wall.
+A couple of minutes with a crowbar moved it enough to shine a torch behind it and see that it was bolted to the wall from the inside.
 Now we know it's both locked and not moving from that spot.

 The immovable secure storage under our stairs wasn't a huge priority, so it sat there, silently taunting me.
 What secrets did it hold?